BOWIE BANDSTAND

 'Life on Mars?', Bowie's 1971 song, is thought to have been penned on the front steps of the bandstand.

 The Beckenham bandstand was in a poor condition for some years, with heavily corroded ironwork, flaking paint, damaged guttering, steps and brickwork.
-The project, led by the local community and Bromley Council, includes restoration of the delicate ironwork, new roofing, repainting and removing the 1950s/1960s railings.
-Work is currently underway and has been generously supported by Knight Frank.
+The project, led by the local community and Bromley Council, included restoration of the delicate ironwork, new roofing, repainting and removing the 1950s/1960s railings.
+Work was completed in summer 2024 and the project was generously supported by Knight Frank.

 THANKS TO HOLT...